QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 Choose theme packages for each framework.
 I recommend the following documentation [THEMEPACKAGES]

-clearlooks-phenix-gtk2-theme clearlooks-phenix-gtk3-theme
+> clearlooks-phenix-gtk2-theme clearlooks-phenix-gtk3-theme

-You can search for other themes using yum search theme gtk
+You can search for other themes using dnf search theme gtk

 You can check your currently installed theme packages (to eventually remove them) using rpm -qa | grep theme